-2.3.4 Step 4: Connecting the emulator power supply
+2.3.4 Step 4: Connecting the power supply

-- Note: Make sure that both the ST7MDTU5-EMU2B and the application are OFF before making any connections. - 1 Connect the external power supply provided with the emulator to the rear panel of the mainframe using a 5-pin DIN connector. - 2 Plug the power supply into the mains using the supply cable provided.
+Caution: Make sure that both the ST7MDTS1-EMU2B and the application board are powered OFF before making any connections.

+- 1 Connect the external power supply provided with the emulator to the rear panel of the mainframe using a 5-pin DIN connector. - 2 Plug the power supply into the mains using the supply cable provided.